smallsco/mojave/README.md

 On Windows Vista and above, the data directory can be found at `C:\Users\<USER_NAME>\AppData\Roaming\mojave\`

+On Linux, the data directory can be found at `/home/<USER_NAME>/.local/share/mojave/`

 The `snakes.json` file contains a list of snakes ([Battlesnake servers](https://github.com/sendwithus/battlesnake-python)) in the following format:

 ```